 Changing the RIR target.

-Update your gym equipment settings to reflect available and wider range of weight increments.
+Update your gym equipment settings to reflect a wider range of weight increments.

 Now that you’ve learned how to use smart progressions, you might enjoy one of these articles next: